Do you know about executive branding and your LinkedIn profile?

 Wear what you would wear to work and have a background that doesn’t distract from your face.
 The background should be as plain as possible.
 For an executive like yourself, a professional suit works best for both men and women.
 Solid colors also work better in a picture.
 Remember that your LinkedIn profile photo is the reader’s first introduction to you.
 Make sure that you are the professional they would like to get to know.

-The recommendation section is a very powerful selling tool.
+The recommendation section is a potent selling tool.
 Nothing speaks louder than when others vouch for you.
-Try to get recommendations from each job you’ve held, to help show your unique value proposition better.
+Try to get recommendations from each job you’ve held to help show your unique value proposition.

 Recommendations will increase your credibility and establish your professionalism in your chosen career.
 It is paramount to executive branding.
 You can give recommendations to your colleagues and connections where appropriate.

 One way to quickly enhance your profile is by pairing up with a close colleague to write recommendations for each other.
 Be sure to write powerful testimonials for one another that would encourage a potential hiring manager to consider your candidacy.
 Both of you will have enhanced profiles with useful information about the value that you can bring to organizations as a result.

 List Professional Information

 In the additional information section of your profile, include select information from your career autobiography.
 This is also a great place to list awards and honors that you’ve earned.
 List your professional associations and affiliations, making sure to include any contributions you’ve made.
 When people search for these organizations, your name will again show up.

 Once you’ve completed your LinkedIn Profile, make it even more appealing by utilizing LinkedIn’s special applications.
 These include slide share presentations, Google presentations, and blog links.